About

 Who We Work With

 We co-partner with a network of creative and heritage organisations, youth groups, and local spaces.
-Current, past and future collaborations include: Bootstrap, BSMT Space, Rise 365, Young Hackney, Mediorite, Hackney Circle, Sistah Space, Kaffa Coffee, Queertopia, Ridley Road Market traders, Dalston Superstore, the British Red Cross Dalston, St Jude’s food programme, Zoom Bike Project and Dalston Roundtable.
+Current, past and present collaborations include: Bootstrap, BSMT Space, Rise 365, Young Hackney, Mediorite, Sistah Space, Kaffa Coffee, Queertopia, Ridley Road Market Traders, Dalston Superstore, the British Red Cross Dalston, Zoom Bike Project and Dalston Roundtable.

-We also work with cultural and heritage partners such as Hackney Museum, the Museum of Youth Culture, Autograph Gallery, Westminster University, East London Photography Archives, The National Trust (Sutton House), Hackney Council’s Culture Team, and Hackney CVS—while continuing to grow new partnerships with organisations like the Museum of London, Black Cultural Archives, and London Metropolitan Archives across East London’s heritage and youth sectors.
+We also work with cultural and heritage partners including Hackney Museum and Archives, The Museum of Youth Culture, Autograph Gallery, Westminster University, East London Photography Archives, The National Trust (Sutton House), Hackney Council’s Culture Team, and Hackney CVS—while continuing to grow new partnerships across East London’s heritage and youth sectors.

 Future Hackney www.futurehackney.com @futurehackney